 I would say that both an earplug and earmuff are good options for hearing protection, and all depends on personal preference and application.
 Compare the two advantages and disadvantages to see which one would work best for you and your situation.
 If you’re looking for hearing protection while shooting, earplugs might be the best for you.
 If you’re looking for hearing protection for tactical use or while working in landscaping or industrial, earmuffs might be the right one for you.

 Do you prefer using earmuffs or earplugs?
 Let us know in the comments.

 First Source Wireless is an authorized distributor of 3M Peltor hearing protection headsets and earplugs.
 With over 20 years of experience, we are your one-stop-shop for headsets and accessories.
 Looking for popular solutions to protect your hearing, contact us today at 800-991-4569 and our helpful staff are ready to help you choose the right one for you.

-About the Author: Taylor Thomas is the Marketing Specialist at Waveband Communications and First Source Wireless.
-She concentrates her writing for public safety industries covering a wide range of topics on critical communications.
+Taylor Thomas is the Marketing Specialist at Waveband Communications and First Source Wireless.
+With her experience, she has helped improve communication by showing the best 3M Peltor headsets.
 Taylor has attended numerous communications conferences including the International Wireless Conference, APCO Conference, and International Police Chiefs Conference.